Incentives to Invite Others to Form Larger Coalitions: Diffusion Incentives in a Forest

-For the case of the tree model, let the subgraph of the tree $T$ deduced by $E$ is $T_E$, then the autonomous part of the coalition $E$ is the connected component of $T_E$ that contains the root $r$.
+Intuitively, $\alpha(S)$ is the largest subset of $S$ that is autonomous.
+In particular, in the forest model, let $G_S$ be the subgraph of the forest $G$ formed by players in $S$, then the largest autonomous part of the coalition $S$ is all the connected components of $G_S$ that contains at least one player in the initial set $\mathcal{I}$.
+For instance, in Example~\ref{example:1}, the largest autonomous part of set $\{1,3,4\}$ is $\{1,3\}$.